Table of Contents

 - Select Restore User.

-Legacy filters have been replaced with a modern Status Line and Billable Users filter.
+Legacy filters have been replaced with a unified filtering and table configuration experience.

 Before vs after: task comparison